 What do 26 presidents, 219 astronauts, and 3 supreme court justices have in common?
 They are all part of the 21 million veterans who have served in the United States military.

 Every year, on November 11th, the United States celebrates the men and women who have fought in the armed forces.
 This year, President Trump has decided to make this month National Veterans and Military Families Month.
-Additionally, there will be a reopened complaint hotline for veterans and new veteran ID cards.
+Additionally, there will be a reopened complaint hotline for veterans as well as new veteran ID cards.

 However, although these brave men and women may get recognition on this day every year, they don’t always get the support they need.
 Though their good deeds deserve much praise, when they come home, the welcoming arms they deserve are not always found.